lambdaclass/elixir_riak_core/README.md

     node: 'dev@127.0.0.1',
     web_port: 8198,
     # Handoff is something we discuss
-    # furhter in the Riax.VNode doc.
+    # further in the Riax.VNode doc.
     handoff_port: 8199,
     # Where to save this node's ring
     # state
     ring_state_dir: 'ring_data_dir_1',
     platform_data_dir: 'data_1',
-    # This is a config file for riak core,
+    # This is a config file for Riak Core,
     # we provide this one for you.
     schema_dirs: ['/deps/riax/priv']
 ```